Brake system bleeding on Austin Mini (AM from 1988 onwards)

 Op 02

-Disconnect the 2 electrical wires from the brake fluid level sensor.
+Disconnect the 2 connectors from the brake fluid level sensor.
+Pull by hand.

 Op 03

-Remove the cap from the master cylinder reservoir.
+Remove the master cylinder reservoir cap.
 Unscrew by hand.

 Op 04

-Select the Eezibleed kit cap adapted to the master cylinder reservoir of your Mini.
+Select the Eezibleed kit cap adapted to the brake master cylinder reservoir.

-Check that it screws perfectly onto the master cylinder.
+Check that it screws perfectly onto the reservoir.

 Op 05

-Do not forget to position the seals on either side of the cap as indicated in the instructions.
+Do not forget to fit the seals on either side of the cap as indicated in the instructions.

 Op 06

-Hang the Eezibleed bottle near the master cylinder.
+Hang the Eezibleed bottle near the brake master cylinder reservoir.
 Use the hook included in the kit.

 Fit the cap on the master cylinder reservoir.
-Screw by hand.
+Screw on by hand.

-Make sure that the cap seal is correctly positioned and flat.
+Before screwing, check that the cap seal is correctly positioned.

-Do not overtighten the cap on the master cylinder.
-Screw it until you feel the seal contacting the reservoir and tighten an additional 1/8th of a turn.
+Do not overtighten the cap on the reservoir.
+Screw it until you feel the seal contact the reservoir and tighten an additional 1/8th of a turn.

 Op 07

-Check the pressure of the spare wheel.
+Check the spare wheel pressure.
 Use the pressure gauge.

-If necessary, deflate the wheel to reach a maximum of 1.4 bar.
+Deflate the wheel to reach the maximum of 1.4 bar.

 Op 08